Life on a Sustainable Planet

-Our planet faces unprecedented and interrelated crises of climate change, biodiversity loss, and the growing threat of infectious disease.
-Nationally, the United States is also confronting our complicated history and legacy of race and racism.
-As the largest museum, education, and research complex — with 21 museums, numerous research centers, and the National Zoo and Conservation Biology Institute — the Smithsonian’s vast collections, exhibits, current and historical data sets, and in-house expertise provide a unique opportunity to inform interdisciplinary approaches and solutions to many of these challenges.
+Our planet faces unprecedented and interrelated crises of climate change, biodiversity loss, and the growing threat of infectious disease, with devastating impacts being felt across communities worldwide.
+As the largest museum, education, and research complex — with 21 museums, numerous research centers, and the National Zoo and Conservation Biology Institute — the Smithsonian offers a unique opportunity to address these challenges utilizing its vast collections, exhibits, historical and current data sets, and in-house expertise.

-The Smithsonian aims to advance solutions that fill us with optimism for our planet and all species that call our planet home through a new initiative, Our Shared Future: Life on a Sustainable Planet.
-As part of this initiative, the Smithsonian is launching three new in-residence fellowship programs: the Smithsonian Climate Change Postdoctoral Fellowship, Smithsonian Environmental Justice Fellowship, and the Resilience and Sustainability Science Postdoctoral Fellowship.
-Each program will support a cohort of 2-5 fellows for a period of two years.
+The Smithsonian aims to advance solutions that fill us with optimism for our planet and all species that call our planet home through the Life on a Sustainable Planet initiative.
+The Smithsonian is offering three in-residence fellowship programs under this initiative: the Smithsonian Climate Change Postdoctoral Fellowship, the Smithsonian Environmental Justice Fellowship, and the Resilience and Sustainability Science Postdoctoral Fellowship.
+Each program will support a cohort of fellows for a period of two years.
 Fellows will receive a stipend to conduct independent research that utilizes Smithsonian resources (e.g., data, facilities, expertise).
 Fellows are especially encouraged to apply if they have research projects that have the potential to produce rapid results and impact.

 Climate Change, Environmental Justice, and Resilience and Sustainability Fellows will form a cohort that will participate in hybrid training related to leadership skill development, science communication, policy engagement, effective transdisciplinary research techniques, and inclusive approaches to research and equitable outcomes.
 This cohort-based training will support fellows in connecting their research to action.
 The Smithsonian will support travel for participation in the cohort-based training.